Fractional Brauer configuration algebras II: covering theory: The fundamental group of a Brauer configuration

 \section{The fundamental group of a Brauer configuration}

-In this section, we calculate the fundamental group of any BC.
-We first define a notion of sub-f-BC and prove an analogy of the Van Kampen theorem for f-BC (Proposition \ref{Van-Kampen}).
-Then we use this proposition to reduce the calculation of the fundamental group of any BC to the calculation of the fundamental group of a BG (Proposition \ref{iso. of direct systems} and Corollary \ref{fundamental group of BC and BG}).
+In this section, we calculate the fundamental group of any connected Brauer configuration.
+Recall that a Brauer configuration (abbr.
+BC) is a finite $f_{ms}$-BC $E=(E,P,L,d)$ with integral f-degree and containing no $1$-gons.
+We first define the notion of sub-f-BC and prove an analogy of the Van Kampen theorem for f-BC (Proposition \ref{Van-Kampen}).
+Then we use this proposition to reduce the calculation of the fundamental group of a BC to the calculation of the fundamental group of a Brauer graph (abbr.
+BG), that is, a BC with each polygon containing two elements (Proposition \ref{iso. of direct systems} and Corollary \ref{fundamental group of BC and BG}).
 The main result of this section is Theorem \ref{fundamental group of BC}.

 We first recall the definition of simplicial complex (cf. \cite[Definition 1.1]{Sc}).
 Let $X$ be a finite set.
-A {\it simplicial complex} $K$ on $X$ is a nonempty subset of $\mathscr{P}(X)$ such that \begin{itemize} \item $\{x\}\in K$ for each $x\in X$; \item each subset of each element of $K$ also belongs to $K$, \end{itemize} where the elements of $K$ are called simplices.
+A {\it simplicial complex} $K$ on $X$ is a collection of nonempty subsets of $X$ such that \begin{itemize} \item $\{x\}\in K$ for each $x\in X$; \item each nonempty subset of each element of $K$ also belongs to $K$, \end{itemize} where the elements of $K$ are called simplices.
 A walk of $K$ is a sequence $(x_0,x_1,\cdots,x_n)$ of elements of $X$ ($n\geq 0$) such that for each $1\leq i\leq n$, there exists some simplex $\sigma$ of $K$ such that $x_{i-1},x_i\in \sigma$.
 The homotopy relation on the set of all walks of $K$ is an equivalence relation generated by \begin{itemize} \item[(i)] $(x_0$, $x_1$, $x_2)$ is homotopic to $(x_0$, $x_2)$, if there exists a simplex $\sigma$ of $K$ with $x_0$, $x_1$, $x_2\in\sigma$; \item[(ii)] $(x$, $x)$ is homotopic to the trivial walk $(x)$ for each element $x$ of $X$; \item[(iii)] $uw_{1}v$ is homotopic to $uw_{2}v$ if $w_1$ homotopic to $w_2$, where $w_1$, $w_2$, $u$, $v$ are walks of $K$ such that the compositions make sense. \end{itemize} For each $x\in X$, define the fundamental group $\Pi(K,x)$ of $K$ at $x$ as the group of homotopy classes of closed walks of $K$ at $x$, where the multiplication is given by the composition of walks. $K$ is said to be connected if every two elements of $X$ can be connected by a walk of $K$, and $K$ is said to be simply connected if $K$ is connected and the fundamental group of $K$ is trivial.